 H. Peter Steeves, Ph.D., is Emeritus Professor of Philosophy and Emeritus Director of the Humanities Center at DePaul University, Chicago, IL, USA.
 He received his Ph.D. in philosophy from Indiana University (1995), and he specializes in phenomenology, ethics, aesthetics, and philosophy of science.

-Steeves is the author of nine books, including: Founding Community: A Phenomenological-Ethical Inquiry (Kluwer, 1998); The Things Themselves: Phenomenology and the Return to the Everyday (SUNY Press, 2006); Animal Others: On Ethics, Ontology, and Animal Life (editor, SUNY Press, 1999); Beautiful, Bright, and Blinding: Phenomenological Aesthetics and the Life of Art (SUNY P, 2017); and Being and Showtime (Sawbuck Books, 2020).
+Steeves is the author of ten books, including: Founding Community: A Phenomenological-Ethical Inquiry (Kluwer, 1998); The Things Themselves: Phenomenology and the Return to the Everyday (SUNY Press, 2006); Animal Others: On Ethics, Ontology, and Animal Life (editor, SUNY Press, 1999); Beautiful, Bright, and Blinding: Phenomenological Aesthetics and the Life of Art (SUNY P, 2017); Being and Showtime (Sawbuck Books, 2020); and Up From Under the Rulers: The Anarchic Phenomenological Communitarian Manifesto (RPI, 2024).
+Steeves is at work on three new books, including one on liberation theology, post-theism, and philosophy of religion; a book on cosmology, astrobiology, and theoretical physics; and a work that takes up the nature of mathematics and the role that probability plays in life and the universe.
 He has published more than 140 book chapters and journal articles and has presented more than 200 public and academic professional lectures.

 Steeves has been a Presidential Scholar and recipient of the United States Presidential Medallion from Pres.
 Ronald Reagan in the White House rose garden (1984), a recipient of the National Society of Arts and Letters’ award for literature (Indiana, 1990), a Princeton Historical Center Seminar Fellow (1998), a Senior Fulbright Fellow (Venezuela, 1998-1999), a DePaul Humanities Center Fellow (2001-02), a National Endowment for the Humanities “Enduring Questions” grant recipient (2012-14), a Visiting Scholar at Stanford University’s Center for Latin American Studies (2005), and a recipient of both Indiana University’s and DePaul University’s Excellence in Teaching Award.
 He holds the position of permanent Visiting Professor of Philosophy and Law at the University of Zulia (Venezuela) and sits on the editorial board of several academic journals.